GDATASoftwareAG/wordpress-gdata-antivirus/Readme.md

 If you want to run the cron event directly user this command.

-`docker exec  --user www-data -it gdata-antivirus-app-1 bash -c "XDEBUG_CONFIG='client_port=9080 client_host=172.19.0.1' wp --debug cron event run gdatacyberdefenseag_antivirus_scan_batch"`
+`docker exec  --user www-data -it gdata-antivirus-app-1 bash -c "XDEBUG_CONFIG='client_port=9080 client_host=172.19.0.1' wp --debug cron event run --all"`

+To debug the the cli you also have to configure xdebug to connect to your container ip.

 ## Disclaimer